Chima Moneke: College career

-In the 2017-18 season, with the UC Davis Aggies he averaged 18.4 points, 9.6 rebounds and 1.1 blocks per performance in 21 games.
+In the 2017–18 season, he averaged 18.4 points, 9.6 rebounds and 1.1 blocks per performance in 21 games with the Aggies.

 Professional career

-France (2018–2021)
+Rouen Métropole (2018)

-After not being selected in the 2018 NBA Draft, he signed his first professional contract with the Rouen Métropole Basket of the French LNB Pro B. After the season, Moneke signed with the South East Melbourne Phoenix of the Australian NBL before it was blown off due to problems with his passport.
+After not being selected in the 2018 NBA draft, Moneke signed his first professional contract with Rouen Métropole of the French LNB Pro B. After the season, he signed with the South East Melbourne Phoenix of the Australian NBL before it was blown off due to problems with his passport.

+Denain Voltaire (2018–2019)

-In November 2018, he would leave Rouen Métropole Basket to sign for Denain Voltaire Basket, also from the French LNB Pro B. He averaged 14.3 points, 6.6 rebounds and 1.7 assists in 27 games.
+In November 2018, he would leave Rouen Métropole to sign for Denain Voltaire, also from the French LNB Pro B. He averaged 14.3 points, 6.6 rebounds and 1.7 assists in 27 games.

+Béliers de Kemper (2019–2020)

 In the 2019–20 season, he signed for the Béliers de Kemper of the French LNB Pro B, in which he averaged 15.8 points, 6.75 rebounds and 1.7 assists per game.
 The season was cancelled early due to the COVID-19 pandemic in France.

+Orléans Loiret (2020–2021)

-In the 2020–21 season, he signed for the Orléans Loiret Basket of the LNB Pro A, with averages of 12.5 points, 6 rebounds, 1.8 assists and almost a block per performance in the 21 games played.
+In the 2020–21 season, he signed for the Orléans Loiret of the LNB Pro A, with averages of 12.5 points, 6 rebounds, 1.8 assists and almost a block per performance in the 21 games played.

 Manresa (2021–2022)

-On July 13, 2021, Moneke signed a one-year-deal with the Bàsquet Manresa of the Spanish Liga Endesa and the Basketball Champions League (BCL).
+On 13 July 2021, Moneke signed a one-year deal with the Bàsquet Manresa of the Spanish Liga Endesa and the Basketball Champions League (BCL).
 He helped Manresa to a surprising season in the BCL as they reached the final where they lost to Tenerife in the final.
 Moneke was named the MVP of the 2021–22 season after averaging 13.1 points per game.

 In the Spanish ACB, Moneke was named to the ALL-ACB 1st team after leading Manresa to the playoffs.
-He averaged 14.8 points per game on 53% percent shooting.
+He averaged 14.8 points per game on 53% shooting.
 He was second in the entire league in rebounding with 8.4 per game.
 He led the entire league in total steals (56), steals per game (1.6) and defensive rebounds.

 Sacramento Kings (2022–2023)

-On July 18, 2022, Moneke signed with the Sacramento Kings, uniting with Nigeria's national team coach Mike Brown.
-On January 6, 2023, Moneke was waived by the Kings.
+On 18 July 2022, Moneke signed with the Sacramento Kings, uniting with Nigeria's national team coach Mike Brown.
+On 6 January 2023, Moneke was waived by the Kings.

-Monaco (2023–present)
+AS Monaco (2023)

-On January 16, 2023, he signed with AS Monaco Basket of the LNB Pro A.
+On January 16, 2023, Moneke signed with AS Monaco of the LNB Élite and the EuroLeague.

+Saski Baskonia (2023–2025)

+On July 19, 2023, Moneke signed with Saski Baskonia of the Spanish Liga ACB and the EuroLeague.
+On November 17, 2023, Moneke recorded a double-double with 19 points and 13 rebounds in an 88-81 win against LDLC ASVEL.

+Crvena zvezda (2025–present)

+On June 24, 2025, Moneke signed with Crvena zvezda of the Basketball League of Serbia (KLS), ABA League and the EuroLeague.